GoldenMinerNetwork/nockchain-wallet/README.md

 **6. What if I forget to set the v1 address before height 39000?**

 We settle daily at **06:00 UTC**.
-If your settlement occurs after **height 39000** without a v1 address, the transfer will wait until you’ve set one.
+If your settlement occurs after **height 39000** without a v1 address, the transfer will wait until you've set one.

+**7. Should I change the --pubkey parameters in my prover/proxy to the v1 address now?**

+No. If you have previously mined in our pool, please refer to item 4.

+If you're a new user, you need to generate both v0 and v1 address, set the --pubkey parameter to your v0 address, and fill in a v1 address on the homepage as your payout address.

+We're doing this to ensure that payments can be processed both before and after the upgrade.
+After the upgrade is completed, we'll release a new version of the prover/proxy that allows you to use a v1 address as the parameter.